Ruthenia: Modern Ruthenia

 Autonomous Subcarpathian Ruthenia and independent Carpatho-Ukraine 1938–1939.

 After 1918, the name Ruthenia became narrowed to the area south of the Carpathian Mountains in the Kingdom of Hungary, also called Carpathian Ruthenia (карпатська Русь, including the cities of Mukachevo, Uzhhorod, and Prešov) and populated by Carpatho-Ruthenians, a group of East Slavic highlanders.
 While Galician Ruthenians considered themselves Ukrainians, the Carpatho-Ruthenians were the last East Slavic people who kept the historical name (Ruthen is a Latin form of the Slavic rusyn).
 Today, the term Rusyn is used to describe the ethnicity and language of Ruthenians, who are not compelled to adopt the Ukrainian national identity.

 Carpathian Ruthenia (Kárpátalja, Закарпаття) became part of the newly founded Hungarian Kingdom in 1000.
 In May 1919, it was incorporated with nominal autonomy into Czechoslovakia as Subcarpathian Rus.
 Since then, Ruthenian people have been divided into three orientations: Russophiles, who saw Ruthenians as part of the Russian nation; Ukrainophiles, who like their Galician counterparts across the Carpathian Mountains considered Ruthenians part of the Ukrainian nation; and Ruthenophiles, who claimed that Carpatho-Ruthenians were a separate nation and who wanted to develop a native Rusyn language and culture.

 In 1938, under the Nazi regime in Germany, there were calls in the German press for the independence of a greater Ukraine, which would include Ruthenia, parts of Hungary, the Polish Southeast including Lviv, the Crimea, and Ukraine, including Kyiv and Kharkiv.
 (These calls were described in the French and Spanish press as "troublemaking".)

 On 15 March 1939, the Ukrainophile president of Carpatho-Ruthenia, Avhustyn Voloshyn, declared its independence as Carpatho-Ukraine.
 On the same day, regular troops of the Royal Hungarian Army occupied and annexed the region.
-In 1944 the Soviet Army occupied the territory, and in 1945 it was annexed to the Ukrainian SSR.
+In 1944 the Red Army occupied the territory, and in 1945 it was annexed to the Ukrainian SSR.
 Rusyns were not an officially recognized ethnic group in the USSR, as the Soviet government considered them to be Ukrainian.

 A Rusyn minority remained, after World War II, in eastern Czechoslovakia (now Slovakia).
 According to critics, the Ruthenians rapidly became Slovakized.
 In 1995 the Ruthenian written language became standardized.

 Following Ukrainian independence and dissolution of the Soviet Union (1990–91), the official position of the government and some Ukrainian politicians has been that the Rusyns are an integral part of the Ukrainian nation.
-Some of the population of Zakarpattia Oblast of Ukraine have identified as Rusyn (or Boyko, Hutsul, Lemko etc.) first and foremost; a subset of this second group has, nevertheless, considered Rusyns to be part of a broader Ukrainian national identity.
+Some of the population of Zakarpattia Oblast of Ukraine have identified as Rusyn (or Boyko, Hutsul, Lemko etc.) first and foremost and hold varying positions on whether or not Rusyns are part of a broader Ukrainian national identity.